pearsonca/scala-commsim/README.md

 These network representations, however, are a remarkably simple description, and simple models of all but the most trivial phenomena must make very strong assumptions.
-We have little basis to assume anything: we accurately gauge our knowledge by calling them *dark* networks.
+We have little basis to assume anything: we accurately gauge our knowledge by calling them *dark*.

-We may, however, combine approaches that have demonstrated performance in the natural sciences -- namely explicit inclusion of the observation model -- with a recognition of the appropriate formal language for the social sciences.
+We may, however, use approaches that have demonstrated performance in the natural sciences -- namely explicit inclusion of the observation process, and iterated parameter fitting and assumption relaxation.
+Natural science phenomena are often close enough to physical science phenomena for largely numerical approaches, but we argue that the complexity of social science phenomena demand a formal expression more in the vein of general purpose programming.

+We close with a practical demonstration.

 Network science approaches to social phenomena often reduce to comparing various centrality measures: between groups, between times, aggregating on different